What is constipation?

 How is constipation treated?

-The main thing in treating constipation is to be sure you're eating enough fiber and drinking enough fluids.
+The main thing in treating constipation is to be sure you're eating enough fiber (see below for examples of fiber-rich foods) and drinking enough fluids.
 This helps your stools move through your intestines by increasing the bulk of your stools and making your stools softer.
+When you feel like you need to go to the bathroom, go to the bathroom.
+Do not hold it.
 Increasing how much you exercise will also help.

 What should I eat?